Containers & Planters March 8, 2026 Updated April 17, 2026

-Best Containers for Herbs: Pot Size, Drainage, and Material Guide
+Best Containers for Herbs: Drainage, Pot Size, and Materials That Work

 Educational overview showing herb container options by size, drainage, and material